Cumbres and Toltec Scenic Railroad: Steam locomotives

-In late 2019, locomotive 489, a class K-36 locomotive, went down for a Federal Railroad Administration (FRA) mandated 1,472-day inspection and replacement of the smokebox.
-However, the work was halted due to the Novel Coronavirus (COVID-19) pandemic in March 2020.
+In October 2019, locomotive 489, a class K-36 locomotive, went down for a Federal Railroad Administration (FRA) mandated 1,472-day inspection and replacement of the smokebox.
+However, the work was halted due to the COVID-19 pandemic in March 2020.
 The work resumed on the 1,472-day inspection and installation of the new smokebox in October 2020.
-On December 15, 2020, the railroad announced that they are converting locomotive 489 to burn oil instead of coal.
+On December 15, 2020, the railroad announced that they would be converting locomotive 489 to burn oil instead of coal.
 The decision was made "to ensure viability in diverse environmental conditions."
-The conversion of locomotive 489 was completed in time for the opening of the 2021 operating season.
-On August 3, 2022, the railroad announced that parts have been ordered for a second K-36 locomotive to be converted to burn oil over the winter of 2022 to 2023.
-Currently, it hasn't been disclosed yet on which K-36 locomotive has been selected for the conversion.
+The conversion of locomotive 489 was completed in June 2021, just in time for the opening of the 2021 operating season.
+On August 3, 2022, the railroad announced that parts have been ordered for a second K-36 locomotive, locomotive 487, to be converted to burn oil over the winter of 2022 to 2023.

 The T-12 No. 168 is a "Ten Wheeler" type inside frame engine also built by Baldwin Locomotive Works.
 This is the oldest steam locomotive operated by the railroad.
 Restoration work on No. 168 was completed in October 2019, and it now continues to operate on occasional special excursions on the C&TSRR.
 Another engine that operates on the railroad is D&RGW No. 315.
 No. 315 is a C-18 class inside frame "Consolidation" type locomotive.
-It is owned by the Durango Railroad Historical Society, but it is on indefinite loan to the C&TSRR.
+It is owned by the Durango Railroad Historical Society, but it is on indefinite loan to the C&TSRR until at least 2025.
 Restoration work on No. 315 was completed in August 2007, and it continues to operate on occasional special excursions on both the D&SNG and the C&TSRR.
+After the end of the 2021 operating season in October, No. 315 was temporarily taken out of service for its FRA federally mandated 1,472-day inspection and overhaul, but later returned to service on March 8, 2023.

-Diesel Locomotives
+Diesel locomotives

 The C&TSRR owns two class DE General Electric 47-ton center-cab diesel locomotives built in 1943, Nos.
 15 and 19, for emergency use when the steam locomotives are inoperative.
 They are also used for operations outside the normal operating season.
 Both came from the Oahu Railway and Land Company; No. 19 was purchased by the C&TSRR in 1972 and is currently stationed in Antonito.
 No. 15 was previously leased by the Georgetown Loop Railroad in the early 1990s and eventually purchased in 2013 where it is currently stationed in Chama.
+In November 2023, the C&TSRR acquired a Bombardier-built DL-535E from the White Pass & Yukon Route.